1 October 2020

 - 70% of Saudi Arabia’s energy use is on air conditioning.

 - It is estimated that there are 1.6 billion air conditioning units across the globe.
 This is expected to rise to 5 billion by 2050.

 - China has the most air conditioning units in the world, followed by the USA.

-- For each kW of electricity consumed by a Heat Pump, about 4kW of thermal energy is generated….this corresponds to around 300% efficiency.
+- For each kW of electricity consumed by a Heat Pump, about 4kW of thermal energy is generated… this corresponds to around 300% efficiency!

 When the weather turns, turn to someone you can trust.

-Rinnai – The Experts in Home Comfort.
+Rinnai – Your Experts in Total Home Living.